Battle of Kilsyth: Aftermath

 Lanark's forces were told of the defeat, and dispersed.
 Lanark himself and the Committee of Estates escaped across the border to England.
 Briefly, Montrose found himself undisputed master of Scotland, and proceeded to Glasgow, where he summoned a parliament in the name of the King.
 Unknown to Montrose, the victory was too late; the Battle of Naseby had already been lost and the Royalist cause was in ruins.
 News of the Scottish Royalist victory compelled the main Covenanter army under Leven to abandon the Siege of Hereford and retreat.
-Montrose made an attempt to move south in support of the king, but was himself decisively defeated at Philiphaugh.
+Montrose made an attempt to move south in support of the king, but was himself decisively defeated at Philiphaugh on 13 September 1645.

 The battle and the Royalist campaign of 1644–1645 in general feature in the 1937 novel And No Quarter by the Irish writer Maurice Walsh, told from the perspective of two members of O'Cahan's Regiment.

 Battlefield

 Ordnance Survey maps mark the battlefield as being in the vicinity of Banton Loch, which was expanded in the 18th century.
 The battlefield has been inventoried and protected by Historic Scotland under the Scottish Historical Environment Policy of 2009.